International Legion (Ukraine): Ecuador

 The Honorary Consul of Ukraine in Ecuador announced on 8 March 2022, that approximately 850 Ecuadorians had contacted the consulate and the Embassy of Ukraine in Lima attempting to volunteer with the International Legion.
+Finally, the Ukrainian consul in Ecuador mentioned that “The Ecuadorian State, the Ministry of Foreign Affairs or any department of the State have no involvement in this matter.
+Even less with financial or any other kind of support.
+It is a voluntary effort and it is not up to any State institution to suggest it, encourage it or promote it.”

 Estonia

 The parliamentary groups of Estonia's Riigikogu are currently debating whether to allow Estonian citizens to volunteer to fight for Ukraine.

 Minister of Justice Maris Lauri (Reform) said on Monday that Estonian law is unclear in regards to serving in a foreign military and whether doing so is punishable."Based on Estonian laws, nobody can be punished as soon as they go to serve a foreign country," Lauri said.
 "We don't have a single clause that states that a person should be punished or that they must for example be granted permission or that they must go through some kind of procedure in order to go volunteer."

 The justice minister did note, however, that rules exist according to which if someone joins another country's military to fight, then they should inform the state and be granted specific permission to do so.
 Should anyone go fight on the Russian side, she added, then that is a punishable offense.

 "If these are people who are residing in Estonia on the basis of a visa or residence permit, then they simply cannot come back here again," Lauri explained.
 "And if people come back who received [Estonian] citizenship via naturalization, then they may be stripped of their citizenship."

 She added that anyone who has gone to fight who commits war crimes will likewise face punishment.

-According to the minister, this matter is scheduled to be discussed at this week's government meeting as well.
+According to the minister, this matter was scheduled to be discussed at a government meeting in March 2022 as well.

-On August 30, 2022, President Zelensky awarded German Barinov with the Order of Courage, 3rd Class.
+On 30 August 2022, President Zelensky awarded German Barinov with the Order of Courage, 3rd Class.

+On 7 March 2023, Ivo Jurak, was the first known Estonian volunteer fighter who got killed in the Battle of Bakhmut.

 Finland

 Finland's Ministry for Foreign Affairs has said that it has no information regarding how many people from Finland have left to join the fight in Ukraine.
 "The Foreign Ministry's travel bulletin recommends leaving Ukraine immediately.
 The ministry is highly limited in its ability to assist Finns in the war zone," ministry representatives told Yle in an email.

-According to a report by Helsingin Sanomat, the Finnish Defence Forces do not recommend or advise Finns to apply to fight for a foreign cause.
+According to a report in March 2022 by Helsingin Sanomat, the Finnish Defence Forces does not recommend or advise Finns to apply to fight for a foreign cause.